Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

    ![](/media/backend-approach-chat.png)

-1. Notice how GitHub Copilot generate comments for the classes, functions and modules present in the code.
+1. Notice how the GitHub Copilot generate comments for the classes, functions and modules present in the code.

 ## Task 2: Enhance and Refine Documentation